guptaji-13/Starwisp/README.md

 To update an entry<br>
 URL '/'<br>
-input JSON with keys quotation_id, field, value where field is the name of the column that is to be updated and value is the new data of that column.
+input JSON with keys quotation_id, field, value<br>
+where field is the name of the column that is to be updated and value is the new data of that column.

 To delete an entry<br>